GVDub/panai-seed-node/README.md

 This project is a beginning.
 A seed.
 And every node you run is a statement that some memories still matter.

+### 🧱 Architecture Notes

+The Pan-AI Seed Node is designed as a modular, extensible framework for local AI autonomy.
+Its architecture balances fast iteration with long-term memory and contextual awareness.

+**Core Components:**

+- **`main.py`** – Serves as the API gateway, providing a `/chat` endpoint with audit logging and configurable identity/personality.
+- **`memory/` module** – Optional memory cortex that enables:
+  - Vector storage via Qdrant
+  - Embedding generation (via `sentence-transformers`)
+  - Insight functions like `/reflect`, `/plan`, `/advice`, and `/dream`
+- **JSON Manifests** – Simple, editable configuration files that define:
+  - Node identity and values (`panai.identity.json`)
+  - Memory policy (`panai.memory.json`)
+  - Access and logging rules (`panai.access.json`)
+- **Durable Journals** – All interactions are logged to Markdown for review and continuity.

+**Federation Goals:**

+Each node is designed to operate independently, but can optionally:
+- Sync with trusted peers over LAN
+- Exchange compressed summaries or vector queries
+- Maintain decentralized continuity without cloud dependency

+For a deeper dive, see [`docs/federation.md`](docs/federation.md)

 ## 🧠 Memory Module (Experimental)